Thesis and Dissertation

 - Standards: Generally conform to the standards of leading academic journals in your field.

 - Format: Minimum standards set by the Graduate School.
-See the Thesis and Dissertation Guidebook_2018
+See the Formatting Requirements page.

-- Defense: Called the “B” exam for PhDs or “M” exam for Master’s students.
+- Defense: Called the “B” exam for Ph.D.s or “M” exam for master’s students.
+Enrollment in future semesters after the date a student passes their M or B exam is not permitted.

 - Approval: Reviewed and approved by your special committee.